bazel-contrib/rules_fuzzing/docs/cc-fuzzing-rules.md

 cc_fuzz_test(<a href="#cc_fuzz_test-name">name</a>, <a href="#cc_fuzz_test-corpus">corpus</a>, <a href="#cc_fuzz_test-dicts">dicts</a>, <a href="#cc_fuzz_test-engine">engine</a>, <a href="#cc_fuzz_test-tags">tags</a>, <a href="#cc_fuzz_test-binary_kwargs">binary_kwargs</a>)
 </pre>

-Defines a fuzz test and a few associated tools and metadata.
+Defines a C++ fuzz test and a few associated tools and metadata.

 For each fuzz test `<name>`, this macro defines a number of targets.
 The most relevant ones are: